micmejia/bible-dump/AMPC/Colossians/Col 3.md

 [In this new creation all distinctions vanish.]
-There [^c]is no room for _and_ there can be neither Greek nor Jew, circumcised nor uncircumcised, [nor difference between nations whether alien] barbarians or Scythians [[^d]who are the most savage of all], nor slave or free man; but Christ is all and in all [[^e]everything and everywhere, to all men, without distinction of person].
+There is no room for _and_ there can be neither Greek nor Jew, circumcised nor uncircumcised, [nor difference between nations whether alien] barbarians or Scythians [who are the most savage of all], nor slave or free man; but Christ is all and in all [everything and everywhere, to all men, without distinction of person].